madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 of them than that of mine (such as those by [Dan Piponi](http://blog.sigfpe.com/2007/01/monads-hidden-behind-every-zipper.html) and [Bartosz Milewski](https://bartoszmilewski.com/2017/01/02/comonads/)) which you can jump in before coming back for the Christmas tree.
+Also I am too cheap to discuss the laws that needs to be satisfied by a comonad instance as they are not enforcable by the Haskell type system.
+This might be another reason to check other tutorials.

 ## Cellular automata for Christmas tree